roshankcpkr/wordcamp-headless/README.md

-# Step 5 – SEO (seo branch)
+# Step 4 – Theme & UX (theme branch)

-This branch adds SEO powered by WPGraphQL SEO (e.g., RankMath/Yoast) on top of bikes, blog and themed UI.
+This branch removes SEO and focuses on the visual polish and UX over the bikes and blog features.

 ## What’s in this step

-- WPGraphQL `seo` fields added to `lib/queries.ts`
-- Types for `Seo` and OpenGraph in `types/index.ts`
-- `generateMetadata` uses SEO for bikes/posts detail pages with fallbacks
-- Everything from previous steps (base → bikes → blog → theme)
+- Bikes + Blog (no SEO fields in queries)
+- Mobile navigation with hamburger
+- Footer with logo, about, socials
+- Card polish and black/white/orange theme
+- WordPress HTML rendering helpers in `.wp-content`

 ## Tech stack